zz9980/x0/README.md

 # x0:  Wild circles

 Run the codes and modify them.
- * Run `circles0.java`, then change position and sizes.
+ * Run `circles0.java`, then change the position and sizes.

  * Run `circles1.java`, then __Uncomment__ the "Move them? code
        * `                         // Move them? //--`